Discover the Magic of Painting with

 I will help you to go from a frustrated, dabbling artist to a confident creative cold wax artist!

-What is cold wax medium?
+What is cold wax medium for oils?

 Cold wax medium is a thick substance that makes oil paint more consistent and adds a beautiful transparent effect.
 It allows you to layer your paint, giving your artwork depth and a sense of history.